23 Ways to Get in Shape Without Working Out

 Ballerinas have gorgeous calf muscles, largely due to how many relevés (calf raises) they do.
 But you don’t have to be a dancer to do the simple movement.
 In fact, unlike squats or burpees, this exercise is so unobtrusive that you can do it anywhere you’re standing still, like while you’re waiting in a line, says Tianna Strateman, VP of Education for Club Pilates.

 If you live in a large city, chances are you’ve seen banks of bicycles just waiting to be ridden, like Citi Bike in New York City.
-You can buy a cheap monthly pass, however many employers will cover the cost.
+You can buy a cheap monthly pass, however, many employers will cover the cost.
 Some cities allow you to check bikes out for free.
 All you do is unlock the bike at one station, ride it to another bike station nearest your destination and check the bike back in.
-In fact, according to a study in the journal Nature, simply biking to work can help inactive, overweight people lose fat just as well as if they were doing dedicated sweat sessions.
+In fact, according to 2017 study in the International Journal of Obesity, simply biking to work can help inactive, overweight people lose fat just as well as if they were doing dedicated sweat sessions.

 Skip the Uber

-If you’re within two miles of your destination, instead of calling an Uber or a taxi, walk the distance, says Jorge Blamo, NASM-certified personal trainer.
+If you’re within two miles of your destination, instead of calling an Uber or a taxi, walk the distance, says Jorge Blamo, NASM-certified personal trainer, in Cincinnati.
 The benefits of a 15-minute walk are nearly limitless: You get a quick workout, some fresh air, and a boost in your mood, among other perks.

 Take more water breaks